AugustodeAraujo/AugustodeAraujo/README.md

 Hello there! 👋

-I'm Dennis Augusto, but you can call me Augusto.
-I'm a advertising graduated in Brazil, currently studying/working on my new carrer as a Software Engineer. 😄
+I'm Dennis Augusto, but you can call me Augusto.  😄

 <div>
   <a href="https://github.com/AugustodeAraujo">